wifisensing/PicoScenes-Manual/source/scenarios.rst

 -  ``usrp<IPADDRESS_or_RESOURCEID_or_SERIALID_or_DEVICENAME>,[multiple <IPADDRESS_or_RESOURCEID_or_SERIALID_or_DEVICENAME>]``: Used in case of combining multiple USRPs devices.
 For example, the combination of two USRP X310 devices (with IP addresses of 192.168.40.2 and 192.168.41.2) can be represented by ``usrp192.168.40.2,192.168.41.2``.
 -  ``usrp<IPADDRESS0_IPADDRESS1>,[multiple <IPADDRESS0_IPADDRESS1>]``: Used in case of combining the two 10GbE connections of one or multiple USRP X310 devices.
 Assume you have two USRP X310 devices connected.
 The first USRP X310 device has two 10GbE connections with IP addresses of 192.168.30.2 and 192.168.40.2, and the second USRP X310 device has two 10GbE connections with IP addresses of 192.168.70.2 and 192.168.80.2.
 The combination of the two channels of the first X310 can be represented by ``usrp192.168.30.2_192.168.40.2``.
 The combination of the all four channels can be represented by ``usrp192.168.30.2_192.168.40.2,192.168.70.2_192.168.80.2``.
 The combination of the first two and the last one can be represented by ``usrp192.168.30.2_192.168.40.2,192.168.80.2``.

-.. important:: The order of the IP addresses affects the order of the TX/RX channels!
-For example, the 0th and 3rd channels of the combined USRP ``usrp192.168.40.2,192.168.41.2`` refer to the first and the the second channel of the devices with the IP addresses of 192.168.40.2 and 192.168.41.2, respectively.

 .. _device-naming-for-hackrf-one:
 Device Naming for HackRF One
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^